RobotsBuildingEducation/Educate/README.md

 1. The E.L.E.C.T Platform - Educate, Learn, Empower, Communicate, Testify
 2. Learning more about crypto/DID protocols with atp or the at_protocol: https://twitter.com/at_protocol
-3. Lesson 22: Creating a financial technology project or company.
+3. Lesson 23: Connecting A Database To Your Fintech App